I received an from someone about a conflict they are having with someone else. For context:

-Someone emailed me recently about a conflict they are having with someone.
 It is not a clearly defined Biblical issue.
 Both parties feel they are right.
 Neither is willing to budge on their position due to personal experience and conviction.
-Both parties are believers but not related by blood or by marriage.
+Both parties are believers, but not related by blood or by marriage.
 They have no mandated relationship, such as work or marriage.
-They simply got to know each other and developed a sharp disagreement.

-They’ve been advised by well-meaning believers that they must address it with the person.
+They’ve been advised by well-meaning believers that they must address this conflict with the person.
 They are certain it will be received wrong, but they were told it’s the “Biblical” thing to do.

 I may be wrong, which wouldn’t be that unusual, but I don’t think that’s always true.
-I think what they have to be able to do is forgive in their heart, reconcile the disagreememt in their own mind and move forward with their life without the conflict continuing to haunt them.
-If they can’t do that then I would agree…they must confront the conflict.
+I think what they have to be able to do is forgive in their heart, reconcile the disagreement in their own mind and move forward with their life without the conflict continuing to haunt them.
+If they can’t do that then I would agree they must confront the conflict.

 Not every conflict, however, is necessary to be resolved.
 Sometimes two people may have to agree to disagree and, if necessary, be willing to go separate ways to avoid future conflict.
 (Read the conflict between Paul and Barnabas in Acts 15.)